dell-esg/openshift-bare-metal/README.md

 ```

 ### Switch Configuration
-The dellos10 configuration role requires Ansible v2.5, which we will use via a Docker container.
-In the bastion node, build the container image (install Docker if not already installed).
+The dellos10 configuration role requires Ansible v2.5, which we will use via a container.
+Since your network switches are not configured yet, you will have to run these steps in an auxiliary system that has connectivity to the management ports in both OS10 switches.

+Build the container image (install Docker if not already installed).
 Run as root:

 ```bash
 $ cd src/os10-configuration